RyanG41/SA3DIP/README.md

       The `scenexxxx_xx.txt` at the bottom provides the path of each instance of current scene to the evaluation script.
 It contains many `scenexxxx_xx_pred_mask/scenexxxx_xx_n.txt 1 1.000000`.
 The `1` and `1.000000` indicate label_id and confidence, but we set them all to value 1 since we store every instance in separate txt files and we don't consider confidence here.

-      We provide an example for converting SAM3D-like masks (stored in pth) to the format desired in `/example_maskformat`.
-You can simply run `python exportlabel.py` in your terminal.
    3. Start evaluation
       ```bash

+      ```
+      The numerical results will be saved under the directory of your predictions by default.

+### Example for evaluation
+We provide an example for converting SAM3D-like masks (stored in pth) to the format desired and evaluate the AP values.
+      1. (Optional if your mask format does not align) Run `python exportlabel.py` in your terminal
+      2. Start evaluation
+      ```bash
+      conda activate eval
       python evaluation/evaluate_class_agnostic_instance.py \
       --pred_path=PREDICTION_DIR \
       --gt_path=GT_DIR
       ```

-   The numerical results will be saved under the directory of your predictions by default.

 ## SA3DIP
 ### Codes will be available soon, please stay tuned!